-Leonardo Melosi is a senior economist in the economic research department at the Federal Reserve Bank of Chicago.
+Leonardo Melosi is a senior economist and economic advisor in the economic research department at the Federal Reserve Bank of Chicago.
 In that position, Melosi conducts research and analysis on macroeconomics and applied econometrics.

 Before joining the Fed as an economist in 2012, he served as an assistant professor at the London Business School.
 He has also been a visiting scholar at the Northwestern University and Columbia University.
 He is a Houblon-Norman Fellow at the Bank of England.